Internship in a company

 • Employment contract: the student is an employee of the company

-• Volunteer agreement : applies to associations under the 1901 law
+• Volunteer agreement: applies to associations under the 1901 law

-• Entrepreneurship: after validation from their school, students can, during the period initially dedicated to the internship, work on a business creation project (attached or not to theINSEEC Incubator).
-He will be accompanied by one or more coaches of the school according to his needs.
+• Entrepreneurship: after obtaining school approval, students can, during the period initially dedicated to the internship, work on a business creation project (affiliated with the INSEEC Incubator or not).
+Students will be advised by one or more coaches as needed.

 • Civic service: between 6 and 12 months, with a minimum of 24 hours per week.